bytedance/sonic/README.md

     err := sonic.Pretouch(reflect.TypeOf(v), option.WithCompileRecursiveDepth(depth))
 ```
 ### Accelerate `encoding.TextMarshaler`
 To ensure data security, sonic.Encoder quotes and escapes string values from `encoding.TextMarshaler` interfaces by default, which may degrade performance much if most of your data is in form of them.
-We provide `encoder.NoQuoteTextMarshaler` to avoid these operations, which means you **MUST** ensure their output string quoted and escaped by your own.
+We provide `encoder.NoQuoteTextMarshaler` to skip these operations, which means you **MUST** ensure their output string escaped and quoted in accordance with [RFC8259](https://datatracker.ietf.org/doc/html/rfc8259).

 ### Pass string or []byte?
 For alignment to `encoding/json`, we provide API to pass `[]byte` as an argument, but the string-to-bytes copy is conducted at the same time considering safety, which may lose performance when origin JSON is huge.
 Therefore, you can use `UnmarshalString` and `GetFromString` to pass a string, as long as your origin data is a string or **nocopy-cast** is safe for your []byte.